8 annoying website features

 ‣ Keyword stuffing

 In the past, marketers might have got away with stuffing paragraphs of copy with keywords.
 Not only was this overwhelming for readers to consume, it’s visual appeal was poor too.
 Unfortunately, some websites are still using this approach of writing for crawlers instead of humans.
 However, Google’s algorithm has since evolved in its ability to read page content to determine its relevancy for its users.
 The search engine now penalises those websites that are clearly stuffing content with keywords to reach the top-ranking position.
-Of course, keywords are the driving force for SEO success, but including them naturally throughout your content makes for a much better reader experience, plus you’ll keep Google happy too!
+Of course, keywords are the driving force for Search Engine Optimisation (SEO) success, but including them naturally throughout your content makes for a much better reader experience, plus you’ll keep Google happy too!

 ‣ No blog